ASvyatkovskiy/BigDataCourse/README.md

 export HADOOP_CONF_DIR=/etc/hadoop/conf
 ```

-these 3 lines should be added to the *.bashrc* file, otherwise you would have to export these values each time you log in.
+these 3 lines should be added to the *.bashrc* file on your laptop, otherwise you would have to export these values each time you log in!

 ## Pre-exercises (not required, but might be interesting)